anoma/namada/docs/src/README.md

 - [Exploration](./explore): documents the process of exploring the design and implementation space for Anoma
 - [Specifications](./specs): implementation independent technical specifications

+The Anoma user guide and networks documentation can be found at <https://docs.anoma.net>.

 ### The source